Click on featured sections below

 different at the 300 round mark.
 AK design allows less firing residue to find their way into the reciever.

-L to R: Front view of the recoil spring guide and captured spring, gas piston, gas piston tube, bolt assembly.
+L to R: Front view of recoil spring guide and captured spring, gas piston, gas piston tube, bolt assembly.

-Inside slant brake is the expected carbon build-up.
+Inside slant brake is expected carbon build-up.
 Time to fire more rounds!
 Next report around 600 rounds.

 December 10, 2005